munkireport/munkireport-php/app/modules/softwareupdate/README.md

 * recommendedupdates - varchar(255) - names of items needs updated
 * mrxprotect - varchar(255) - date of last XProtect update installation
 * catalogurl - varchar(255) - current catalog URL, default is blank

+###Note
+Blank data entries within the listing or client tab mean the key is either not supported on that version of macOS or the key is set to the default vaule.
+When set to the default vaule, the state is not written to disk.